-Except the report of the Peer Reviewed Auditors on statement of tax benefits and report on Restated Financial Statements for the period ended September 30, 2024 and for the financial years ended March 31, 2024, 2023 and 2022 as included in this Red Herring Prospectus, our Company has not obtained any expert opinion.
+Except the report of the Peer Reviewed Auditors on statement of tax benefits and report on Restated Financial Statements for the financial years ended March 31, 2024, 2023 and 2022 as included in this Draft Red Herring Prospectus, our Company has not obtained any expert opinion.
 Here, the term "expert" shall not be construed to mean an "expert" as defined under the U.S. Securities Act.